fanlidublin/DaysInDublin/2022/Reading/Packt - Azure Data Engineer Associate Certificatio d3e75286646948f598eb625484464a82.md

     - This helps when modification only require a smaller amount of data frequently instead of the complete row
 - SCD6
     - Combination of 1, 2, 3
+- Temporal data (temporal tables → system-versioned temporal tables)
+    - Azure SQL
+    - SQL Server

+    ```sql
+    CREATE TABLE Customer
+    (
+    	[customerId] INT NOT NULL PRIMARY KEY CLUSTERED,
+    	[name] VARCHAR(100) NOT NULL,[address] VARCHAR(100) NOT NULL,
+    	[email] VARCHAR (100) NOT NULL,[phone] VARCHAR(12) NOT NULL,
+    	[validFrom] DATETIME2 GENERATED ALWAYS AS ROW START,
+    	[validTo] DATETIME2 GENERATED ALWAYS AS ROW END,
+    	PERIOD FOR SYSTEM_TIME (validFrom, validTo),
+    )WITH (SYSTEM_VERSIONING = ON);
+    ```

+    - Start, end column, period for system_time
+    - When create a temporal table, behind the scenes 2 tables get created
+        - temporal table
+        - history table
+        - when data changes
+            - the current values get persisted in the temporal table
+            - the old values get moved into the history table with the end time updated to the current time stamp, with row no longer active
+- Dimensional hierarchy
+    - Group and organize the dimensional data at multiple levels
+        - one-to-many
+        - many-to-many
+    - self-referencing or self-joins
+    - always add the Parent key pointing to the Surrogate Key instead of the Business primary key.
+Because surrogate keys will be unique, and it will ensure that the dimensional hierarchy doesn't break when changes to the business key happens.
+- Incremental loading
+    - Watermarks
+        - data source is a DB or relational table-based system
+        - have a watermark table which store the info of lasted loaded record
+        - stored procedure got triggered to update the watermark table when data load finish
+        - use to identify (for example, `max(LastModifiedTime)`)the new set of records that need to be loaded
+    - File timestamps
+        - data source is a filesystem or blob
+    - Partition data
+        - data source is partitioned based on time
+    - Folder structure
+        - source is divided based on time
+- Metastores in Synapse and Datrbicks
+    - In-memory version → help jobs running on the JAV but not much further
+    - External version → Hive, APIs to access it